 Learn how to build email lists and communicate effectively with customers and prospects through email marketing.
 This email marketing guide provides an in-depth look.
 This guide complements the Practical Guide to Affiliate Marketing for Beginners.

 This guide is for beginners and new entrepreneurs looking for a solid foundation in how email marketing can help build a successful online business.
-I wrote this guide based on 20+ years of marketing online.

 The CAN-SPAM Act of 2003 also provided an incentive to only send relevant email to people who want to read them.

 Even though this guide is on email marketing, you need to be aware of some fundamental truths about email marketing.

 For one, email marketing is not as effective as it used to be.
 Email marketing started to lose the effect it used to have before Facebook's popularity.
 More people spend more time checking their social media accounts daily than they do checking their email.

 Slightly more than half of the global Internet users have a Facebook account, and people aged 20 and below prefer to check their Facebook account for messages than their email!
 You can say the same for Twitter in spite of its limitations per direct messaging.